dtcenter/METplus/docs/Users_Guide/installation.rst

 The use cases provided with the METplus release have sample input data associated with them.
-This step is optional but is required to be able to run the use cases, which is helpful to understand how the wrappers work.
+This step is optional but is required to be able to run the example use cases, which illustrate how the wrappers work.

 -  Create a directory to put the sample input data.
 This will be the directory to set for the value of INPUT_BASE in the METplus Configuration.